The Acropolis Museum

 A family mythology vacation package inspired by Percy Jackson

-Experience a family adventure around Greece, during a Percy Jackson Mythology Family Trip 7-day Package.
+Experience a family adventure around Greece, during a Percy Jackson Mythology Family Tour 7-day Package.

 Become the next Percy Jackson as our guides lead you to mysterious ancient ruins, tell tales of mighty heroes, and take you to a cave where Zeus himself is said to have lived!